United Kingdom during the Turkish War of Independence: Greece

-During the Greco-Turkish war, British government supported Greece against the Turks diplomatically and financially.
+During the Greco-Turkish War, the British government supported Greece against the Turks diplomatically and financially.
 During the Paris Peace Conference, Eleftherios Venizelos made territorial demands from Anatolia at the conference.
-He used the power of propaganda, his oratory skills, and ethnographic maps (some less than reliable) to justify his demands.
-Venizelos were supported by British Prime Minister David Lloyd George, despite the objections of some British statesmen and military administrators.
+He used the propaganda, his oratory skills, and ethnographic maps (some unreliable) to justify his demands.
+Venizelos was supported by British Prime Minister David Lloyd George, despite the objections of some British statesmen and military administrators.
 According to Lloyd George, for geopolitical reasons, England had to support Greece to fill the power vacuum that would arise in the Eastern Mediterranean with the collapse of the Ottoman Empire at the end of the First World War.
 As a result of Lloyd George's support, the Supreme Council at the Paris Conference allowed Greece to invade Western Anatolia on May 6.

-The British and French government promised to send the Greeks 850,000,000 Golden Frank, but with King Constantine's ascension in Greece and heavily losses in Cilicia, the French stopped supporting Greece shortly after the Battle of Kütahya-Eskişehir.
-The British government were also uneasy about the fall of Venizelos, which came with Constantine's elevation.
+The British and French governments promised to send the Greeks 850,000,000 golden francs.
+With King Constantine's ascension in Greece and heavy losses in Cilicia, the French stopped supporting Greece shortly after the Battle of Kütahya-Eskişehir.
+The British government was also uneasy about the fall of Venizelos, which came with Constantine's elevation.
 In return for not liquidating some Venizelist officers, the British continued supporting Greece and its campaign into Inner Anatolia.

 The British-made BL 6-inch 30 cwt howitzer is in the service of the Greeks during Second Battle of İnönü.

 The British government supplied Greeks with Airco DH.9s, Sopwith Camel F.1s, and Gotha WD.13 seaplanes.
-Most of the Greek operations (Greek Summer Offensive, Second Battle of İnönü etc.) were carried out by British permission and support.
+Most of the Greek operations (Greek Summer Offensive, Second Battle of İnönü, etc.) were carried out with British support.
 On 17 February 1920, Lord Curzon wrote to Admiral John de Robeck that he had "given the necessary order for the Greek army to attack the Turks."
 In Toynbee's words, the Greeks were equipped with never-used weapons given by the British and French.
 The amount of British aid to Greece between 1914 and 1920 exceeded 16 million pounds.
-As there were no cannon or rifle factories in Greece, most of the weapons and ammunition used by the Greek army were supplied from English arms corporations.
+As there were no cannon or rifle factories in Greece, most of the weapons and ammunition used by the Greek army were supplied by English arms corporations.
 Before the Battle of Sakarya, the Bank of England opened a short-term credit to Greece.
-The British supplied the Greek army with 6 inch Howitzers in Second Battle of İnönü.
+The British supplied the Greek army with 6-inch howitzers in the Second Battle of İnönü.
 The British Empire also supported Greeks with winter equipment.

-David Lloyd George, pro-Greek British Prime Minister who supported Greeks against Turks in Turkish War of Independence.
+David Lloyd George, pro-Greek British Prime Minister who supported Greeks against Turks in the Turkish War of Independence.

 Ottoman Empire/Kuva-yi Inzibatiye

-During the Battle of Geyve (15–17 May 1920), Britain supported the creation of the Caliphate army, led by Ahmet Anzavur, against Turkish Kuva-yi Milliye which led by Ali Fuat Pasha.
-According to the Philip Jowett, the British supported the Caliphate Army with uniforms and guns.
+During the Battle of Geyve (15–17 May 1920), Britain supported the creation of the Caliphate army, led by Ahmet Anzavur, against the Turkish Kuva-yi Milliye, which was led by Ali Fuat Pasha.
+According to Philip Jowett, the British supported the Caliphate Army with uniforms and guns.